 What is the European sovereign debt crisis?

-The European debt crisis began when the peripheral eurozone member states of Greece, Spain, Ireland, Portugal and Cyprus found themselves unable to repay their government debt due to slowing economies and rising interest rates, among other economic issues.
-Its effects are still being felt in 2016.
+The European debt crisis began when Greece, Spain, Ireland, Portugal and Cyprus couldn’t afford to repay their government debt due to slowing economies and rising interest rates, among other economic issues.

-We’ve put together the annual average exchange rate for the euro against the British pound from 2007 to 2016.
+We’ve put together the average exchange rate for the euro against the pound sterling for the past week.